 When form submission includes invalid inputs (e.g., required fields are blank or email fields have invalid formats), the form displays validation error messages.
 This post describes how you can customize the validation error messages that Contact Form 7 produces.

 You can change the text used in each type of error message.
-For example, the default message for required fields is “Please fill the required field.”
+For example, the default message for required fields is “The field is required.”
 To change this message, go to the admin page and edit the text in the Messages section.

 Static or Floating-tip